 Although Canada East Spine Centre does not have requirements to apply, the candidate who is typically hired is:

 • Is either an undergraduate or graduate student

 • Has interest in fields of medicine or research

 • Has basic methodological and statistical knowledge (Introduction to Statistics is acceptable)

 • Has interpersonal skills, confident and is comfortable to speaking with study participants (i.e. patients)

 • Has interest in exploring medical career options

-If you are interested in becoming a volunteer research assistant with Canada East Spine Centre, you may forward your CV to Dana El-Mughayyar at email@example.com.
+If this opportunity interests you, and you would like to become a volunteer research assistant with Canada East Spine Centre, you may forward your CV to Jill Kearney at email@example.com.